-Once you’ve established a first-party data foundation from practices like sitewide tagging, it can enable your measurement solutions to work together and provide comprehensive reporting.
+Once a first-party data foundation from practices like sitewide tagging has been established, you can enable your measurement solutions to work together and provide comprehensive reporting.

-For example, enhanced conversions allow site tags to use consented, user-provided data to give you a more accurate view of how people convert after engaging with your ads.
+For example, enhanced conversions for web allows your site tags to access first-party data to fill in measurement gaps, delivering a more accurate view of how people convert after engaging with your ads.

 Here’s how it works

 Online clothing retailer MandM Direct wanted to explore privacy-safe techniques for preserving campaign measurement.
-They started by implementing sitewide tagging on 100% of their website and adopting Google’s new analytics platform, Google Analytics 4.
-Next, they strengthened the accuracy and comprehensiveness of these tools by adopting enhanced conversions and using Consent Mode so their site tags could rely on conversion modeling when users didn’t consent to cookies.
+It started by implementing sitewide tagging on its website and adopting Google’s new analytics platform, Google Analytics 4.
+Next, it strengthened the accuracy and scope of these tools by adopting enhanced conversions for web and using Consent Mode so its site tags could rely on conversion modeling when users opted out of cookies.

-Implementing enhanced conversions helped MandM report 3% and 20% more conversions on Search and YouTube respectively — along with a 15% increase on top of that by using Consent Mode.
+Implementing enhanced conversions for web helped MandM report 3% and 20% more conversions on Search and YouTube respectively — plus a 15% increase on top of that by using Consent Mode.

-We separate ad interactions into two groups: one where we can observe the link between an ad interaction and conversion, and one where we cannot observe the link.
+We separate ad interactions into two groups: one with observable links between an ad interaction and conversion, and the other where that link cannot be observed.

-We divide the observed group into subgroups that share non-sensitive characteristics like: device type, browser, country, conversion type, etc.
+We divide the observed group into subgroups that share nonsensitive characteristics like device type, browser, country, conversion type, and so forth.

 Within each of these subgroups, we calculate conversion rates.

-Next, we take the ad interactions and conversions that are missing a link, and assign them to one of the existing subgroups based on shared characteristics.
+Next, we take the ad interactions and conversions from the unobserved group and assign them to one of the existing subgroups based on shared characteristics.

-For example: subgroup 1 may all be in France, use Chrome as their browser, and are on an iPhone.
-We see in the “unobserved” group similar characteristics in the ad interaction and conversion data, except for one of these dimensions which is the one we are trying to predict against (for example browser type).
+For example, subgroup 1 may all be in France, use Chrome as their browser, and are on an iPhone.
+We see in the unobserved group similar characteristics in the ad interaction and conversion data, except for one of these dimensions that is the one we are trying to predict against (for example, browser type).
 So, we align these groups appropriately based on their similarities.

-Using the known conversion rates from the observed population and machine learning, we can model which unlinked ad interactions belong to which unlinked conversions.
+Using the known conversion rates from the observed population, in conjunction with machine learning, we can model which unlinked ad interactions belong to which unlinked conversions.

-Note: Our data scientists continuously make improvements to the algorithm for accuracy and scale.
-Additionally, we proactively test and validate models using techniques like holdback validation to improve accuracy.
-This allows us to regularly measure biases and inaccuracies to continuously tune our models.
+Note: Our data scientists continuously make improvements to the algorithm to ensure accuracy and account for scale.
+Additionally, we proactively test and validate models using techniques (like holdback validation) to improve accuracy.
+This allows us to regularly measure biases and inaccuracies as we continue to tune our models.

-Once the ad interactions and conversions have the appropriate links between them, we aggregate them and surface them in your reporting.
-We only include modeled data in reporting when we have high confidence that conversions actually occurred as a result of ad interactions.
-This rigor ensures that we avoid systematically overreporting, so you can confidently work with the reported data to improve your own results.
+Once the ad interactions and conversions have the appropriate links between them, we aggregate them and share them in your reporting.
+We only include modeled data in reporting when we have a high degree of confidence that conversions actually occurred as a result of ad interactions.
+This rigor ensures we avoid systematically overreporting, so you can confidently work with the reported data to improve your own results.

-In addition to more complete conversion measurement and optimization, modeling can also help you learn new customer insights from your behavioral analytics data.
+In addition to more complete conversion measurement and optimization, modeling can also help you gain new customer insights from your behavioral analytics data.
 For example, Google Analytics 4 provides a holistic customer view across both web and app, and uses advanced machine learning models to surface customer insights from your first-party data.
 You can then use those insights to improve your marketing.
 To get the most out of the tools, be sure to link your Google Analytics and Google Ads accounts so you can maximize the benefits from automation when bidding on Google Analytics conversions in your Google Ads campaigns.

-Then data-driven attribution in Google Ads can take your analysis a step further by using advanced machine learning to determine how each marketing touchpoint contributed to a conversion, all while respecting user privacy.
+Finally, using data-driven attribution in Google Ads and Google Analytics 4 can take your analysis a step further by using advanced machine learning to determine how each marketing touchpoint contributed to a conversion without compromising user privacy.
 Like all of Google’s measurement solutions, we respect people’s decisions about how their data should be used in the attribution process, and have strict policies against covert techniques, like fingerprinting, that can compromise user privacy.

-To help all advertisers take advantage of better attribution in today’s changing privacy landscape, data-driven attribution is now the default attribution model for all new conversion actions in Google Ads.
+To help you take advantage of better attribution in today’s changing privacy landscape, data-driven attribution is now the default attribution model for all new conversion actions in Google Ads.

-For instance, instead of measuring what people do on the Internet in a way that could identify them, they can be kept anonymous by putting limits on data when their actions are reported and adding random data (noise) into the report.
+For instance, instead of measuring what people do online in a way that could identify them, marketers can keep them anonymous by putting limits on data when their actions are reported and adding random data, or noise, into the report.